akletini/Todo/README.md

 docker run -p 1234:8080 todoapp
 ```

 and the application will be reachable at localhost:1234 in your browser.

+NOTE: Currently the login redirect will not work directly from Docker if the host port is not set to 8080.
+The workaround is to change the port in the url from 8080 to whatever port was chosen.

+To update an already running container, the updateDocker.sh can be used from the project directory.